How we learn

 Students are working on non-fiction text structures, as well as focusing their text structures around the human body and its functions.
 This supports their work in science as they are learning about the brain.

 Students eat lunch in the commons together, then choose from indoor and outdoor activities ranging from ping pong, board games, or a trip to the park.

 In Cross Country, students ran a course around Pratt Park.
 After running, students sit and take in the sun’s energy during a mindfulness exercise prior to walking back to campus.

 Faculty has the class going through their day-two observations of their mummified apples.
 As part of their S.T.E.A.M. project, students also designed a sarcophagus to connect with the their work in the study of Egyptian culture.

 8th Period — Science

 Students are learning about the heart and circulatory system.
-Mr. Donoso, has students utilizing their digital notebooks and practicing the Cornell note taking method.
+The students are utilizing their digital notebooks and practicing the Cornell note taking method.